jayshepherd/laterpaper/README.markdown

     l.status_code # returns the http status code from the InstaPaper call

-    l.add(url) # will add the url to the account and return true if successfull.
+    l.add(url)? # will add the url to the account and return true if successfull.

 # ToDo